stu-bell/chatgpt-on-azure/README.md

 1. Grant users access

 ## Azure Templates
-There are three deployment options based on the type of GPT backend you want to use:
+There are three deployment options based on the type of GPT backend you want to use.
+Choose of the 'Deploy to Azure' options:

 | Backkend                    | Deploy to Azure                                                                                                                                                                                                                               | Pre-requisites                                                                                     |
 | ---                         | ---                                                                                                                                                                                                                                           | ---                                                                                                |